USEPA/flowsa/flowsa/data/flowbysectormethods/README.md

 1. _activity_sets_: A subset of the FBA dataset and the method and allocation datasets used to create a FBS
 2. _names_: (list) specify the subset of the FBA to allocate based on values in the Activity Produced/Consumed By fields.
 Required if not provided in activity_set_file.
+3. _source_flows_: (list, optional) specify the 'FlowName'(s) from the FBA to use.
+    If not provided, all flows are used.
 3. _allocation_method_: currently written for 'direct', 'allocation_function',
    'proportional', and 'proportional-flagged'.
 See descriptions below.
 4. _allocation_source_: The primary data source used to allocate main FBA for